-This bill would require the board these regulatory entities to require a physician or surgeon licensee to disclose on a separate document her or his probationary status to patients before each a patient, the patient's guardian, or the health care surrogate prior to the patient's first visit following the probationary order while the physician or surgeon licensee is on probation under specified circumstances, including the board an accusation alleging, a statement of issues indicating, or an administrative law judge's legal conclusion finding the physician or surgeon licensee committed gross negligence or the physician or surgeon licensee having been on probation repeatedly, more than once, among others.
-The bill would require the board, by July 1, 2018, to adopt related regulations that include requiring the physician or surgeon licensee to obtain from the patient a signed receipt containing specified information following the disclosure.
-The bill would exempt a licensee from disclosing her or his probationary status prior to a visit or treatment if the patient is unable to comprehend the disclosure or sign an acknowledgment and a guardian or health care surrogate is unavailable.
+This bill, on and after January 1, 2018, would require these regulatory entities to require a licensee on probation pursuant to a probationary order made after January 1, 2017, to disclose on a separate document her or his probationary status, certain information related to his or her probation, the address of his or her BreEze BreEZe profile Internet Web page or a specified Internet Web site, and the regulatory entity's telephone number to a patient, the patient's guardian, or the health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation under specified circumstances, including an accusation alleging, a statement of issues indicating, or an administrative law judge's legal conclusion finding the licensee committed gross negligence or the licensee having been on probation more than once, among others.
+The bill would require the licensee to obtain from the patient a signed receipt containing specified information following the disclosure.
+The bill would exempt a licensee, except for a licensed chiropractor, from that disclosure requirement if the patient is unable to comprehend the disclosure and sign an acknowledgment and a guardian or health care surrogate is unavailable.
 The bill would require in that instance that the doctor disclose his or her status as soon as either the patient can comprehend and sign the receipt or a guardian or health care surrogate is available to comprehend the disclosure and sign the receipt.
+The bill would also exempt a licensee from that disclosure requirement if the visit occurs in an emergency room and the licensee who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit.

-Existing law requires the board Medical Board of California, the Osteopathic Medical Board of California, and the California Board of Podiatric Medicine to disclose to an inquiring member of the public and to post on its their Internet Web-site sites specified information concerning each physician and surgeon, licensee including revocations, suspensions, probations, or limitations on practice.
+(2) Existing law requires the Medical Board of California, the Osteopathic Medical Board of California, and the California Board of Podiatric Medicine to disclose to an inquiring member of the public and to post on their Internet Web sites specified information concerning each licensee including revocations, suspensions, probations, or limitations on practice.